samueldonkor02-collab/Allow-and-deny-list-windows-app-locker-/README.md

 - **Reading PowerShell error output** and understanding what it's telling you (`NativeCommandFailed`, `ApplicationFailedException`) instead of just seeing red text and panicking.
 - **Actually testing my own work** — configuring a rule isn't the finish line.
 I tried to break it from two different angles (command line and the Start menu GUI) before I trusted that it worked.
 - **Writing this up clearly**, with screenshots, so someone else (or future me) can follow exactly what happened and why.

-## Where I'm Coming From
-I'm making the jump into cybersecurity from a background in **healthcare**.
-It's a different field on paper, but a lot of the muscle memory carries over — following procedures carefully, protecting sensitive information, staying calm when something isn't working the way it's supposed to.
-I'm currently studying for **CompTIA Security+** and building labs like this one to get real hands-on reps in, since that's what I'm missing on paper right now compared to my experience.

-I'm still early in this, and I know it.
-I don't have all the answers yet, and I'm not pretending to — but I'm putting in the time to actually build and break things rather than just read about them, and I want that to come through in this portfolio.

 ## How This Applies in the Real World
 I didn't want this to just be a checkbox exercise, so here's why I actually think this matters outside of a lab: